Finding-Fortune/Fortunes-Palette-Compression/README.md

     std::cout << uncompressedVector[y +  (x * vectorDiameter) +  (z * vectorDiameter * vectorDiameter)];  // 25
     std::cout << uncompressedVector[y2 + (x2 * vectorDiameter) + (z2 * vectorDiameter * vectorDiameter)]; // 4
 }

+## Current Limitations
+- The library currently only supports flat vectors with same-size dimensions.
+- Future versions might address this and other limitations — **pull requests are welcome!**

+---

+## Usage Tips
+- You can change the return type and the type the library decompresses to by changing RETURN_TYPE at the top of the FORT namespace in palette.hpp

+---